 Note: Tumors that develop in bones and cartilage are discussed under Bone Tumors.

-Our patients with soft tissue cancer are treated at the Moores Orthopedic Oncology Unit.
+Our patients with soft tissue sarcomas are treated in the Orthopedic Oncology Unit.
 See the Orthopedic Oncology Unit for more information.

-You can also review the tabs at top of this page for information on soft tissue tumor types, diagnosis, and treatment.
+You can also review the tabs at top of this page for information on soft tissue sarcoma types, diagnosis, and treatment.

 Often, soft tissue sarcomas present no symptoms in their early stages.